thearn/pyrovio/README.md

 pyrovio
 =======================
-Python code to interface with the Wowwee Rovio robotic webcam
+Python code to interface with the Wowwee Rovio robotic webcam.